 In the root of the project, create the file index.js — it will store all the server settings.

 Next, in nuxt.config.js file, you need to specify static value for the target key.
-This will mean that nuxt will work in html file generation mode in dist folder.
+This will mean that Nuxt will work in HTML file generation mode in dist folder.
 This is the folder we set our server to.

 Also, in the settings file, you will have to list all the pages that are to be generated.
 Find the generate key and specify the required pages.